 This guide accompanies the primary source set for Eliza Grier and Matilda Evans: Two Women, Two Paths »

-This story follows the lives and careers of two early black female physicians after their graduation from the same medical school.
-Students can explore and do some historical detective work with the sources to learn about how widely the two women's paths diverged in their medical careers.
-This line of inquiry may be integrated into a lesson or unit on or act as a prompt for further student research into the African American experience at the turn of the century.
+This story follows the lives and careers of two early black female physicians after their graduation from the Woman's Medical College of Pennsylvania in 1897.
+Students can explore and do some historical detective work with these sources to learn about how widely the two women's paths diverged in their medical careers.
+This line of inquiry may be integrated into a lesson or unit on or act as a prompt for further student research into facets of the African American experience at the turn of the century.

 Suggested classroom activities